grayloe/Large_xyzfiles_toRaster/README.md

 Graham Loewenthal produces a series of scripts that would process the asc files into rasters.

-The series of scripts is:
+The series of scripts is:\n Function_1_PartitionCSV_Into_Smaller_CSV_Dask.py
-Function_1_PartitionCSV_Into_Smaller_CSV_Dask.py

 Function_2_CSV_To_Vector_To_Raster_version2_beta.py